Norfolk Nature Tours: Wildlife Walks & Wild Orchid Walks

 Let us show you the best of Norfolk's wildlife!

 Carefully designed to take you to the very best places, at the best times, our Wildlife Walks and Wild Orchid Walks will show you the loveliest of Norfolk's wildlife.
 You will see some of the county's special flowers, birds, butterflies and dragonflies, get the 'low-down' from the experts, and have plenty of opportunities to have a closer look, take photographs and ask questions.
 The walks last around 2½–3 hours and are ideal for beginners as well as those seeking to improve their knowledge.
-Each group is limited to eight participants for a more rewarding experience (plus children if accompanied by an adult).
+Each group is limited to ten participants for a more rewarding experience (plus children if accompanied by an adult).
 The fee is £15 per person, children under 12 go free.

 * Superb range of birds, flowers, butterflies, dragonflies and other wildlife.